sebastian-mutz/fplt/README.md

 ![20%](https://progress-bar.xyz/20?title=Alpha)

 > [!IMPORTANT]
-> FPLT is in a pre-alpha state, and only suitable for use by developers at this point.
+> FPLT is in a pre-alpha state, and only suitable for developers at this point.
 >

 ## <span style="color:#734f96">Description</span>